rellermeyer/TUD-DistributedSystems/docs/report.md

 ## Implementation choices

 We decided to use **Akka** since it proved a actor framework that could be used to avoid implementing the sending of messages.
 We created two typed of actors, coordinators and participants.
 From the tests we created we initaialize a couple of coordinators and participants (depending on the test case) and send a initalization message from one of the participants (the initiator) to the coordinators.
 After that the protocol starts.

-## Why a byzantine fault tolerant commit protocol

-There are multiple reasons to choose a byzantine fault tolerant distributed commit protocol.
-By having multiple coordinators one or more servers can fail without any downtime (or a low downtime, since a view change may need to happen, and commiting of transactions restart).
-The coordinators can be distributed over multiple datacenters or even countries, making sure the system contrinues to work even if some datacenter expecinces problems or even a country (assuming most servers are in other countries).
-Since the protocol is byzantine fault tolerant the system will even withstands compromiced coorinators (that expresses byzantine behaviour). <!-- The byzantine fault tolerant protocol does also detect participants that sends different chooses wether to commit or abort a transaction to different coordinators, making sure that participants can not lie. -->

 ## Evaluation